dannyaudian/Payroll-Indonesia/README.md

 * Modular design featuring specialized utilities for BPJS, PPh21, YTD calculations, and field validations.
 * See [docs/defaults.md](docs/defaults.md) for a breakdown of configuration defaults.

+## 🗄 GL Mapping Helpers

+Salary-related GL mapping utilities live in `payroll_indonesia/config/gl_mapper_core.py`.
+This module provides internal helpers that resolve the correct BPJS account field and apply account mappings to Salary Components.
+Other modules import these helpers to keep GL logic centralized.

 ## 🧑‍💻 Contributing

 For instructions on setting up Frappe/ERPNext so that `pytest` can run locally, see